shuftipro/Android-SDK/verification-with-rest-api/README.md

 <dependency>
 	    <groupId>com.github.shuftipro</groupId>
 	    <artifactId>Shuftipro-Verification</artifactId>
-	    <version>1.2.3</version>
+	    <version>1.2.4</version>
 </dependency>
 ```

 ## Integration:
-Take a look at the sample project and learn the most common use of the API.
-Make sure to build on a real device.
+See the sample project provided to learn the most common use.
+Make sure to build on real device.
 ```
-import com.shufti.shuftipro.Shuftipro;
+import com.shufti.sdk.shuftipro.Shuftipro;
-import com.shufti.shuftipro.listeners.ShuftiVerifyListener;
+import com.shufti.sdk.shuftipro.listeners.ShuftiVerifyListener;
 ```

  Make an instance:<br>
  Instance can be created in two ways.
 First is by using `clientId` and `secretKey`, other one is by providing `accessToken`.<br>